ThallesP/boonda-monorepo/README.md

 ## 🛠️ How Boonda works

 Boonda determines how long a file link stays active based on the size of the uploaded file.
+Ensuring that smaller files remain accessible for longer periods, while larger files have shorter lifetimes.
 This calculation uses a cubic transformation:

 `min_age + (-max_age + min_age) * pow((file_size / max_size - 1), 3)`

-ensuring that smaller files remain accessible for longer periods, while larger files have shorter lifetimes.
 Once you've uploaded your file, Boonda generates a unique link.
 Share this with your recipient to give them access to your file.
 The link remains active for a set period.

 ## 🤝 How Supabase helped us